eelcovv/gantt-project-maker/CONTRIBUTING.rst

     git commit

    to record your changes in git_.

+   Please make sure to see the validation messages from |pre-commit|_ and fix any eventual issues.
+   This should automatically use flake8_/black_ to check/fix the code style in a way that is compatible with the project.

    .. important:: Don't forget to add unit tests and documentation in case your
       contribution adds an additional feature and is not just a bugfix.